kflu/kflu.github.io/_posts/2016-05-12-TypeScript Type Definitions Promisification.md

         ]
     }

+Compilation is then done with a simple `tsc` command.
+This would compile your scripts into `.js` files.

+Working with Type Definitions
+====

 To work with external libaries, you'll need to download a lot of `.d.ts` type definition files.
-That where `typings` comes into play.
-Install with `npm i -g typings`.
-Install type definitions with `typings install node --save --ambient`.
+That's where `typings` comes into play.
+Install with:

+    npm i -g typings

+Install type definitions with:

+    typings install node --save --ambient

 Installed defs are put under `typings` folder with the structure:

     typings